Backfile and Day-Forward Scanning: Everything You Need To Know

 Improved Security

-Data security is another important reason to invest in backfile scanning.
+Data security is another key reason to consider backfile scanning.

-Businesses also have the option of limiting access to data to specific departments or employees, greatly reducing the chance of sensitive information falling into the wrong hands.
+You can also restrict access to specific departments or employees, reducing the likelihood of sensitive information falling into the wrong hands.

-Day-forward scanning is the process of digitizing physical documents as they are generated, so that they can be integrated directly into an existing electronic filing system.
+Day-forward scanning is the process of digitizing physical documents as they are generated, so that they can be immediately integrated into an existing electronic filing system.

 Simplify Records Maintenance